orchy-mfe/orchy-doc/docs/documentation/page-configuration/element-types.md

 You can see most of them shortcuts to reduce definition boilerplate.

-## Impagination types
+## Layout types

-The following types are shortcuts to better impaginate other HTML elements.
+The following types are shortcuts to create the layout of other HTML elements.

 ### flex-row